What we know about how the coronavirus started, and why it matters

 Could it have leaked from a lab?

-Some outside analysts have pointed to the presence of a major biological research centers in Wuhan, the Wuhan Institute of Virology (WIV), and suggested that the virus could have be linked to its work.
+Some outside analysts have pointed to the presence of a major biological research center in Wuhan, the Wuhan Institute of Virology (WIV), and suggested that the virus could have be linked to its work.

 Early in the pandemic, some suggested that the virus could even have been man-made as a potential weapon — an idea swiftly dismissed by most experts, who said there was no evidence to support the theory.

-An alternative idea — that the virus leaked accidentally through normal research — has proven harder to dismiss.
+An alternative idea — that the virus leaked accidentally through normal research — has proved harder to dismiss.
 WIV was reported to be working on “gain of function” experiments, a controversial practice where scientists try to make viruses evolve so they can better understand them.

-In January, the outgoing Trump administration released a State Department memo that called for more scrutiny of the work at the WIV but stopped short of saying they could confirm the lab leak theory.
+In January, the outgoing Trump administration released a State Department memo that called for more scrutiny of the work at the WIV but stopped short of saying it could confirm the lab leak theory.

-Chinese officials and scientists linked to the Wuhan Institute of Virology have dismissed the idea, suggesting that the facility was not working on any close relatives of SARS-CoV-2, and some outside experts have said it is unlikely and motivated by political rivalry.
+Chinese officials and scientists linked to WIV have dismissed the idea, suggesting that the facility was not working on any close relatives of SARS-CoV-2, and some outside experts have said it is unlikely and motivated by political rivalry.

-The WHO team had said they would consider the possibility and visited the WIV to talk to staff members.
+The WHO team had said it would consider the possibility and visited the WIV to talk to staff members.
 But on Tuesday, Ben Embarek said they had found it “unlikely,” and they would not recommend pursuing the theory further.

 Are there other theories?